pfli07/tiny-yolo/README.md

 2. Configure your EMSKs with proper core configuration.
 ## User Manual
 ### Before Running This Application
-Download source code of Intelligent protection system for forgetten children in vehicle from github.Write FPGA image file to SD card, start FPGA.
+Download source code of "Intelligent protection system for forgetten children in vehicle" from github.Write FPGA image file to SD card, start FPGA.

 The hardware resources are allocated as following table.